jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data lifecycles in Jigx.md

 updatedAt: Mon Jan 15 2024 09:27:17 GMT+0000 (Coordinated Universal Time)
 ---

 Understanding the data lifecycle in a Jigx solution is essential to help you plan your data calls and when and why to make them.
-The diagrams below describe when and why data is loaded when a jig is accessed.&#x20;
+The diagrams below describe when and why data is loaded when a jig is accessed.

 ## Navigating to a Jig for the first time